groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Configuration of the lower interconnection gateway](en/init18.png)

-Here, both machines are on the same network with the lower machine taking the address "192.168.192.1/24".
+Here, both machines are on the same network with the lower machine taking the address `192.168.192.1/24`.
 It should be noted that the addresses used for the interconnection network must not reused elsewhere.

 ### Initial network configuration

 The network configuration of the upper machine is done via the administration interface of the lower machine.
 Consequently, this section only concerns the lower machine.
 However, if the network is not at least partially configured on the lower machine, the administration interface might not be available.
 Therefore a initial configuration of the network of the lower machine is made from the console.

 The first step is to choose if the network is static or if it uses DHCP for its configuration.
 The following menu is used to confirm this choice

 ![DHCP or static network selection](en/init4.png)

 At this point if DHCP has been chosen no other network configuration is necessary and you can move on to the next section.

-For the static IP configuration you must enter the address and the netmask in the CIDR format.
+For the static IP configuration, you must enter the address and the netmask in the CIDR format.
 In CIDR format, the IPv4 netmask is represented by an integer between 0 and 32 representing the number of bits used to encode the NetId part.

-For example the netmask "255.255.255.0" is represented in CIDR format by "/24" and the netmask "255.255.255.128" by "/25".
-So if our ip is "10.0.2.15" and our netmask is "255.255.255.0" it is entered as
+For example, the netmask `255.255.255.0` is represented in CIDR format by `/24` and the netmask `255.255.255.128` by `/25`.
+So, if our IP is `10.0.2.15` and our netmask is `255.255.255.0` it is entered as

 ![IP and netmask configuration of a static IP](en/init6.png)

 in the configuration interface at startup.
 The syntax of the entered IP address is validated before continuing.
-If it is not in an acceptable format the same menu will will be presented in a loop.
+If it is not in an acceptable format the same menu will be presented in a loop.

 If the administration machine is not on the same subnet as the DSAS, you must configure a default gateway.
 Otherwise leave blank to prevent any connection to DSAS from outside the subnet.

 ![Gateway configuration with a static IP](en/init7.png)

 Two items are required for DNS configuration.
-First the search domain, where here a search domain "example.com" is used
+First the search domain, where here a search domain `example.com` is used

 ![DNS configuration with a static IP](en/init8.png)

-with this search domain the hosts "ntp1" and "ntp1.example.com" will be equivalent.
-Then you have to define name servers, responsible for converting DNS names to IP addresses.
-For example
+with this search domain the hosts `ntp1` and `ntp1.example.com` will be equivalent.
+Then you must define name servers, responsible for converting DNS names to IP addresses.
+For example,

 ![DNS configuration with a static IP](en/init9.png)

 Several IP addresses separated by spaces could be entered, giving a list of name servers in order of their preferred usage.

 ### SSH configuration

 The upper machine does not need an SSH configuration in the initial phase.
 SSH configuration requires the creation of SSH keys for two DSAS users;

-- the priviled user __tc__ allowing shell connexion with both machines, and
+- the privileged user __tc__ allowing shell connection with both machines, and
 - the user __haut__ for the use of sftp between the two machines.

 The creation of the keys is automatic, but the authorized keys must be transferred to the upper machine.
 If the upper machine is not visible from the lower machine, it will wait with the message

 ![Lower machine waiting for the upper machine](en/init11.png)

 The main reason to see this screen could be that the upper machine has not been started.
 However, the network interconnection between the two machines could also be at fault.

 In the initial phase, there is no SSH key for SSH without a password.
-So the privileged users __tc__ password must be entered in the window.
+So, the privileged users __tc__ password must be entered in the window.

 ![Enter password during SSH configuration](en/init10.png)

-By default the DSAS password is __dSa02021DSAS__ but the first time you use the administration interface you will be forced to change this password.
+By default, the DSAS password is __dSa02021DSAS__ but the first time you Use the administration interface you will be forced to change this password.

 This is the last step of the initial setup on the console.
 The second phase of the initial configuration should be done with the administration interface.

 ### In the event of a DSAS initialization error

 To make mistakes is human, and DSAS offers ways to recover from mistakes made during initialization.
 If the initial phase of the installation (using the console) is not completed, no configuration will be saved.
 A simple restart of the machine will allow reconfiguration from scratch.

-If unfortunately you have completed the installation but it is not correct, then the administration interface will no longer be accessible, all is not lost.
-However as the DSAS is configured to start without any human interaction after its first configuration, you will need to connect from the console interface to be able to access the configuration menu again.
+If unfortunately, you have completed the installation, but it is not correct, then the administration interface will no longer be accessible, all is not lost.
+However, as the DSAS is configured to start without any human interaction after its first configuration, you will need to connect from the console interface to be able to access the configuration menu again.

-The user to use on the console is 'tc' and the password to use, if you haven't changed it already with the admin interface is as above.
-A classic linux console with minimal functionality available will be presented to you.
+The user to use on the console is 'tc' and the password to use if you haven't changed it already with the admin interface is as above.
+A classic Linux console with minimal functionality available will be presented to you.

 The command required to reconfigure the DSAS is